 Mr. Pechman is one of the most experienced practitioners in New York in the fast emerging area of wage and hour law.
 Over the past decade, he has litigated over 100 federal and state court cases involving claims under the Fair Labor Standards Act (“FLSA”) and the New York Labor Law.
 Mr. Pechman is also the founder of waiterpay.com, a site that focuses on the complex wage and hour issues in the New York restaurant industry.
 He currently serves as Chair of the Restaurant and Hospitality Law Committee of the New York City Bar Association.
 Email: email@example.com

-The most recent edition of Chambers USA notes that sources describe him as “‘bright, charismatic and very tough when he needs to be.’”
-Past editions have made the following comments: “Clients praise Mr. Bassen’s] ‘encyclopedic knowledge’ of employment law and his ‘finely tuned instincts and well-balanced judgment.’
+The most recent edition of Chambers USA states that “[h]e is noted for his handling of such matters as employment discrimination and trade secret cases.
+Observers describe Bassen as ‘litigation savvy’ and note that he possesses ‘very strong negotiation skills’”.
+Past editions have made the following comments: “Sources say that he is ‘very smart, very tenacious, very loyal to his clients and very protective of them.’”
+“Interviewees observe that he is an ‘eloquent and logical speaker – it’s almost impossible to disagree with his conclusions.’”
+“Clients praise [Mr. Bassen’s] ‘encyclopedic knowledge’ of employment law and his ‘finely tuned instincts and well-balanced judgment.’
 His skill in the courtroom does not go unnoted, with sources reporting: ‘He is able to distill facts to their essence and forcefully and effectively argue his client’s position.’”

-Mr. Bassen has had an expansive labor and employment practice for over 40 years.
-It ranges from litigating on behalf of and counseling defense contractors, financial institutions, universities and other nonprofit institutions to individuals accused of wrongdoing in connection with employment, including, for example, principal targets in the well-publicized Dewey & LeBoeuf bankruptcy.
-His defense in such matters has included, for example, bankruptcy, employment discrimination, trade secrets, false claims, corporate raiding, employment defamation and arbitration in the U.S. and internationally.
-Mr. Bassen is regularly quoted by the media, including, most recently, The New York Times, The Wall Street Journal and The Am Law Daily.
+Mr. Bassen has had an expansive practice for over 40 years.
+It ranges from litigating on behalf of and counseling defense contractors, financial institutions, universities and other nonprofit institutions to individuals accused of wrongdoing in connection with employment, including, for example, representation of the principal targets in the well-publicized collapse of the Dewey & LeBoeuf law firm.

 Mr. Bassen graduated from Cornell University’s School of Industrial and Labor Relations in 1970 and Cornell Law School in 1973, where he was Note and Comment Editor of the Law Review.